slsa-framework/slsa/docs/spec/v1.0/faq.md

 Per their website, TACOS is a framework for
-"for assessing the development practices of open source projects against a set of secure development standards specified by the (US) NIST Secure Software Development Framework (SSDF) V1.1."
+"for assessing the development practices of open source projects against a set of secure development standards specified by the (US) NIST Secure Software Development Framework (SSDF) V1.1" which "vendors can use to provide self-attestation for the open source components they rely on."

-In contrast, SLSA is a community-developed framework (including criteria) that is part of the Open Source Security Foundation (OpenSSF).
+In contrast, SLSA is a community-developed framework---including adoptable guidelines for securing a software supply chain and mechanism to evaluate the trustworthiness of artifacts you consume---that is part of the Open Source Security Foundation (OpenSSF).